ChewKeanHo/HestiaTOML/README.md

    syntax.
-3. **Consumption freedom** - HestiaTOML makes NO decision and NO assumption on how you consume the parsed data: use the corresponding data type sanitization function to convert from `string` into your desired data type, not here.
+3. **Consumption freedom** - HestiaTOML makes NO decision and NO assumption on how you consume the parsed data: use the corresponding data type sanitization function and libraries to convert from `string` into your desired data type;
+   not here.
 5. **Simple to integrate** - simple enough to use for all supported programming languages.